PBS says rapper Diddy will not appear on 'Downton Abbey'

-LOS ANGELES, May 15 (Reuters) - Music mogul and rapper Sean “Diddy” Combs will not be appearing in British period TV drama “Downtown Abbey,” U.S. broadcaster PBS said on Wednesday, despite tweets saying he would be joining the hit show’s upcoming season.
+LOS ANGELES (Reuters) - Music mogul and rapper Sean “Diddy” Combs will not be appearing in British period TV drama “Downton Abbey,” U.S. broadcaster PBS said on Wednesday, despite tweets saying he would be joining the hit show’s upcoming season.

 Diddy set social media abuzz on Wednesday after posts on his verified Twitter account said, “MY BIG NEWS: So happy to announce that Im a series regular on DOWNTON ABBEY-my favorite show+i’ll be debuting a sneak peek tonight 12am PST!.”